American Board of Certification (ABC)

 Finding a Bankruptcy Attorney

 Specialty certification programs, at both the state and national level, help the public find board certified attorneys.
-For more than 30 years, specialty certification has provided the public with a good way to find an attorney by specialty.
+For more than 30 years, specialty certification has provided the public with a good way to find an attorney based on their main practice area including bankruptcy law.